ffmpeg_image_transport package from ffmpeg_image_transport repo

 Subscriber (viewer)

 You also need to refresh the subscription (drop down menu in the viewer) for the parameter to take hold.
-If anyone ever figures out how to set the parameters when starting the viewer, please report back.
+If anyone ever figures out how to set the parameters when starting the viewer (rather than afterwards!), please update this document.

 Republishing